knative/docs/docs/eventing/samples/kafka/README.md

    $ kubectl apply -n kafka -f kafka.yaml
    ```

-This will install a small, non-production, cluster of Apache Kafka, using one node for Apache Zookeeper and one node for Apache Kafka.
+This will install a small, non-production, cluster of Apache Kafka.
+To verify your installation,
-To verify your installation, check if the pods for Strimzi are all up, in the `kafka` namespace:
+check if the pods for Strimzi are all up, in the `kafka` namespace:

    ```shell
    $ kubectl get pods -n kafka